Development Guide

 Line too long

-Black will auto-fix, or break long lines manually
+make format will auto-fix, or break long lines manually

 Missing docstring

-Add Google-style docstring to function/class
+Add numpy-style docstring to function/class

 Import order